-Name: Watch for significant of the significant of th ic reaction) DOB: Photo in someone with known food A AIRWAY Persistent cough Hoarse voice Difficulty swallowing Swollen tongue IF ANY ONE (OR MORE 1 Lie child flat with legs E) OF THESE SIGNS AN Swollen lips, for the litchy/tingling Hives or itchy Abdominal pa Sudden chang Action to Stay with the if necessary Locate adrens Give antihista mouth skin rash in or vomiting e in behaviour take: child, call for help sline autoinjector(s) 3 Dial 999 for ambulance lance arrives, do NOT stand e no signs of life contact minutes, give a further adr svailable NA-FIL-AX-IS) I child up enaline dose using a second Emergency c ontact details: How to give Emerade® Additio nal instructions: Name REMOVE NEEDLE S then asthr GIVE ADRENALINE FIRST na reliever (blue puffer) via spacer Name PRESS AGAINST THOUTER THIGH HE. administer the medicines its sack-up advensione automie with Department of Health G hersity authorise school staff to ned on this plan, including a 'spane' stor (AAB) if available, in accordance uidance on the use of AABs in achools HOLD FOR 5 SECO Massage the injection then call 999, ask for ambulance stating / n site gently, ran vint name: This is a medical discurrent that can only be comple This document provides medical authorisation for a the Human Medicanes (Amendment) Regulations 28 the person, and NOT in the lappage hold.
+Name: Watch for significant of the significant of th ic reaction) DOB: Photo in someone with known food A AIRWAY Persistent cough Hoarse voice Difficulty swallowing Swollen tongue IF ANY ONE (OR MORE) OF THESE SIGNS ABOVE ARE PRESENT: Lie child flat with legs raised (if breathing is difficult, allow child to sit) Swollen lips, for the litchy/tingling Hives or itchy Abdominal pa Sudden chang Action to Stay with the if necessary Locate adrens Give antihista mouth skin rash in or vomiting e in behaviour take: child, call for help sline autoinjector(s) 3 Dial 999 for ambulance lance arrives, do NOT stand e no signs of life contact minutes, give a further adr svailable NA-FIL-AX-IS) I child up enaline dose using a second Emergency c ontact details: How to give Emerade® Additio nal instructions: Name REMOVE NEEDLE S then asthr GIVE ADRENALINE FIRST na reliever (blue puffer) via spacer Name PRESS AGAINST THOUTER THIGH HE. administer the medicines has back-up adjenaline automie with Department of Health G hersity authorise school staff to ned on this plan, including a 'spane' stor (AAB) if available, in accordance uidance on the use of AABs in schools HOLD FOR 5 SECO Massage the injection then call 999, ask for ambulance stating / n site gently, ran vint name: This is a medical discurrent that can only be comple that document provides medical authorization for a the Human Medicanes (Amendment) Regulations 28 the person, and NOT in the lappage hold.
 This action sted by the child's healthcare professions chools to administer a lease' lack-up as 117.
 During tweet, advantable auto-inject benaline autninjector if needed, as permitted b or devices must be carried in hand-luggage or For more information maphylaxis in schoo back-up adrenaline a ls and "spare" utoinjectors, visit: Sign & print name: Hospital/Clinic: